valsou/bellerophon/README.md

 ### Nothing is removed.

 ## Usage
+### Gamelist.xml
+Scrape your games with Skraper (or another scraper that output an EmulationStation gamelist.xml [not tested]).
+Ask for the right media folders names (they will be used as is).

+### Bellerophon
 1. Download `bellerophon.py` and `bellerophon.sample.conf` at the root of your library.
 Below the tree of my own library :

 ```